 Socks (2-3 pairs) | Darn Tough Hiker Micro Crew Cushion Socks | In our opinion, these are the best hiking socks available.
 Your feet will thank you! |

-Long sleeve base layer (1) | Smartwool Men's NTS Mid 250 Crew | Very versatile mid-weight base layer |
+Long Sleeve Base Layer | Smartwool Men’s NTS Mid 250 Crew | Very versatile mid-weight base layer |

-Short sleeve hiking shirt (1) | SmartSmartwool Men's Merino Short Sleeve shirt | Merino wool is perfect for backpacking.
+Short Sleeve Hiking Shirt | Icebreaker Merino Men’s Central Short Sleeve | Merino wool is perfect for backpacking.
 Lightweight, quick drying, and odor resistant. |

-Hiking pants (1) | Prana Brion pants | These are great for hiking and also look great walking around town! |
+Hiking Pants (1) | Prana Brion Pants | These are great for hiking and also look good around town! |

-Hiking shorts (1) | Prana Brion Hiking Shorts | Awesome shorts that are great for hiking. |
+Hiking Shorts (1) | Prana Brion Hiking Shorts | Awesome shorts that are great for hiking. |

-Down jacket | Patagonia Down Sweater Hoody | Super warm and super packable |
+Down Jacket | MARMOT Highlander Down Hoody | Super warm and super packable. |

-Rain jacket | Outdoor Research Men's Helium II Jacket | A good rain jacket is a must for the Coast to Coast Walk! |
+Rain Jacket | Outdoor Research Men’s Helium II Jacket | A good rain jacket is a must!
+This one packs up small and light |

-Rain pants | Marmot Precip Pants | For those heavy English downpours! |
+Rain Pants | Marmot Precip Pants | For those heavy English downpours! |

-Hiking boots | Salomon Men's X Ultra 3 Mid GTX Hiking Boot | Very comfortable and super waterproof! |
+Hiking Boots | Salomon Men’s X Ultra 3 Mid GTX Hiking Boot | Super comfortable and super waterproof!
+There is a trail running version for those who prefer something a bit lighter. |

-Sunglasses | Suncloud Mayor Polarized Sunglasses | Good quality sunglasses are essential when you're in outdoors all day.
+Sunglasses | Suncloud Mayor Polarized Sunglasses | Good quality sunglasses are essential when you’re in the mountains all day.
 And these are stylish too! |

 Camping Gear